Chapter 1 : Mischief in the Castle

 Alex grinned widely as she and the other fifth year girls were ferried across the Atrium to the Dining hall on a small wooden raft.
 Clearly the teachers had chosen to leave it there for the time being.
 But the students were abuzz with gossip over how it had happened.
 The rumour was that several Silverclaws had been caught trapped in the swamp by the Groundskeeper earlier that morning, having underestimated the effect of their portable swamps.
 She had laughed to herself at that, clearly a few of the Silverclaws had noticed them in the dungeons and hoping to catch them in the act of something followed them to the Atrium where they had been caught in the swamps as they went off.

-As she climbed off the boat into the Dining Hall, she could hear the other students whispering and discussing the other remarkable things they’d woken too.
-Several of the school ghosts were at the far end of the Hall complaining to the Headmistress that they could no longer pass through the walls of the school and that it was most annoying to have to trek along the corridors like normal ‘living’ people.
+As she climbed off the boat into the Dining Hall, she could hear the other students whispering and discussing the other remarkable things they’d woken to.
+Several of the school ghosts were at the far end of the Hall complaining to the Headmistress that they could no longer pass through the walls of the school and that it was most annoying to have to trek along the corridors like normal ‘living’ people, especially when one's hands passed right through all the door handles.
 Also every time someone passed a suit of armour in the halls it would begin singing the song Mmmbop and would not stop until given some form of tribute.

 As she sat at the table with the rest of the Pack she could see the barely contained grins on their faces as they ate their bacon and eggs.
 Apparently something had gone wrong with the breads and the like and they were not suitable for consumption.
 The head house elves were also gathered at the Teachers table noisily complaining with the ghosts.